fmrtl73/pxdocs/content/portworx-install-with-kubernetes/operate-and-maintain-on-kubernetes/cluster-topology/csi-topology.md

 In order to use the CSI topology feature with a FlashArray Direct Access volume or FlashBlade Direct Access filesystem, you must meet the following prerequisites:

-* Install Portworx version 2.11.0 or newer
+* Install Portworx version 2.11.0 or newer on a local disk or a FlashArray cloud drive. vSphere cloud drives are not supported.
-* Install the Portworx Operator version 1.8.1 or newer
+* Install the Portworx Operator version 1.8.1 or newer.
-* Install Stork version 2.11 or newer
+* Install Stork version 2.11 or newer.

 ## Enable CSI topology